Rule 103. Collective Punishments

 Rule 103.
-Collective PunishmentsRule 103.
 Collective punishments are prohibited.

 State practice establishes this rule as a norm of customary international law applicable in both international and non-international armed conflicts.
 This prohibition is an application, in part, of Rule 102 that no one may be convicted of an offence except on the basis of individual criminal responsibility.
 However, the prohibition of collective punishments is wider in scope because it does not only apply to criminal sanctions but also to “sanctions and harassment of any sort, administrative, by police action or otherwise”.

 The prohibition is recognized in Additional Protocols I and II as a fundamental guarantee for all civilians and persons hors de combat

 The specification that the imposition of collective punishments is a war crime is also to be found in the Statutes of the International Criminal Tribunal for Rwanda and of the Special Court for Sierra Leone.